The Key To Gripen’s Longevity

 So what needs to be done for a fighter that it remains as capable as it is now, decades down the line?
 The answer lies in building adaptability, which in case of Gripen, has been achieved from an open architecture that allows easy integration of new features.

 Imagine having to buy a new phone every 5-6 months because its close architecture doesn’t support the latest apps and configuration.
-Or being stuck with the same phone for years with its old functionalities?
-Not a good situation to be in.
+Or keeping the same phone and being stuck with old functionalities?
+Not a good thing.

 According to Knut Övrebö, Chief Engineer at Future Air Systems, Saab business area Aeronautics, the entire design process of Gripen has gone through a world of change.
 During the late 1970s, designers in the Saab Aeronautics design department basically had “a blank sheet of paper to fill”.
 Today, Saab has a model based design concept which is a hundred times more advanced and efficient, and also allows easy integration of new features during development.
 Recently, Gripen Demo was adapted to get the avionics of Gripen E so that it can be used as a “flying simulator rig”.
 This will improve the pace of Gripen E testing programme.